-DIY fuel injector cleaning projects are dangerous, pose a fire hazard and is almost always a failure.
-In part because DIY’ers do not have the equipment to properly test, measure, verify and clean the internals of the fuel injectors.
+DIY fuel injector cleaning projects at home and elsewhere might not work as well as some would lead you to believe.
+They are dangerous, pose a fire hazard and is almost always a failure.
+In part because DIY’ers do not have the proper equipment to test, measure, verify and clean the internals of the fuel injectors.

 Besides current draw, cracks and other obvious problems, the four most important factors to check when cleaning fuel injectors are: